SimonYip22/Neural-Network-ICU-Deterioration-Predictor/README.md

 This repository contains code, preprocessed outputs, and documentation only; no raw clinical data is redistributed.
 Users must obtain the MIMIC-IV dataset directly from PhysioNet and comply with its data use requirements.
 The work is intended for research and educational use.

+The use of a limited demo dataset (100 patients across 140 ICU stays) constrains statistical reliability and generalisability.
+As a result, reported performance metrics (e.g., ROC-AUC, R²) are likely optimistic and should not be interpreted as clinically valid estimates of real-world performance.
+The primary objective of this work is to demonstrate pipeline design, feature engineering, and comparative model behaviour under constrained data conditions, rather than to establish definitive predictive accuracy.
+In a production or research setting, this framework would be extended to the full MIMIC-IV dataset with appropriate patient-level splits, cross-validation, and uncertainty estimation to support robust evaluation.

 | Target Outcome           | Best-Performing Model | Key Metric(s)             | Notes |
 |------------------|------------|--------------------------|-------|
 | `max_risk`        | TCN        | ***ROC-AUC*** = *0.923*           | Strong acute deterioration detection |